HMS-IAC/stroma-spatial-analysis-web/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15297453.svg)](https://zenodo.org/records/15297453)

-Raw images can be downloaded from https://zenodo.org/records/15297453.
+Raw images, QuPath projects and measurement tables can be downloaded from https://zenodo.org/records/15297453.

 ## Distribution
 Our image analysis pipeline is distributed as a collection of Groovy scripts for image processing in QuPath and Python Jupyter notebooks for statistical analysis and visualization.
+The notebooks are also distributed as Colab notebooks--see links below.

 ## Running the pipeline on your own images
 To run the pipeline on your own data, follow the steps below: